wpdiscussionboard/wp-discussion-board/readme.txt

 == Changelog ==

+= 2.5.0, Augus 25, 2023 =
+* Fixed: Upload media not displaying on front-end
+* Improved: Tags and odes sanitization

 = 2.4.9, July 25, 2023 =
-* Improve: Tags and odes sanitization
+* Improved: Tags and odes sanitization
-* Improve: Security
+* Improved: Security

 = 2.4.8, May 03, 2023 =
-* Improve: Compatibility PHP 8
-* Improve: Compatibility with WP 6.2
+* Improved: Compatibility with WP 6.2
-* Improve: Profile and boards archive pages
+* Improved: Profile and boards archive pages
 * Updated: Topic's archive that supports PRO version to display category and tags

 = 2.4.7, March 07, 2023 =